French Spelling: Silent Letters, Conjugations, Tips, Tools and More

-Learning how to spell in French often means remembering those early days when you were trying to understand how to put the English language on paper.
-Just like back then, after you’ve learned verbal skills—like introducing yourself and having a short conversation in French—it’s time to take those verbal skills and transfer them to paper.
+Learning how to spell in French often means remembering your childhood—the days when you were trying to understand how to put your native language on paper.

-How do you connect those sounds with letters and turn them into correctly spelled words?
+But how do you connect those sounds with letters and turn them into correctly spelled words?
 Where do you begin?

 A Brief History of French Spelling